vuejs/v2.vuejs.org/source/guide/installation.md

 e.g. RequireJS, SeaJS: Built versions in `/dist` or installed via Bower is wrapped with UMD so it can be used directly as a CommonJS or AMD module.

+## Playground

+ Alternatively, if you prefer working with an online code editor [jsfiddle](http://jsfiddle.net/filipelinhares/2eAqE/).

 ## Ready?

 [Let's Get Started](/guide/).